svc333/overview/feedback.md

 Common ad blockers block Usabilla and hide the **Feedback** button.
 Disable any ad blockers to use the **Feedback** button to submit your comments.
 {: tip}

-## Submitting feedback on a documentation topic
+## Submitting feedback on the documentation
 {: #feedback-topic}

 You can submit feedback on a specific documentation topic by using the **Was this page helpful?** buttons that are displayed at the end of each topic.
 Do you find the information helpful?
 Click **Yes** and optionally provide a comment.
 If you don't find it helpful, or you have suggestions for improvements, click **No**, and provide more details.